 What are the benefits of using fertilizer on bamboo plants?

-Fertilizers will result in bushier, taller, stronger, and more vibrant plants if used correctly.
-It can have the opposite effect if you do it wrong, though.
+Fertilizers will result in higher growth rates and more vigorous growth which results in bushier, taller, stronger, and more vibrant plants if used correctly.
+It can have quite the opposite effect if you do it wrong, though.

 What fertilizer should you use for your bamboo plants?

-Is there a difference between planters and ground fertilizing?
+Is there a difference in fertilizing between planters and in-ground?